-Interim actions are in effect from the time of issuance until the Assistant Dean or her designee determines that the reason for imposing the interim action no longer exists and the student receives written notice that the interim action is no longer applicable or until the resolution of the student conduct matter through the Student Conduct Process.
+Interim actions are in effect from the time of issuance until the assistant dean or his/her designee determines that the reason for imposing the interim action no longer exists and the student receives written notice that the interim action is no longer applicable or until the resolution of the student conduct matter through the Student Conduct Process.

 Appealing an Interim Action

-When students or other persons are believed to be missing, it should be reported without delay to the Department of Safety and Security.
+When students or other persons are believed to be missing, it should be reported without delay to the Office of Safety and Security.

 Students are encouraged to register a confidential person who will be contacted in the event they are reported missing.
 Additionally, if the student is under 18 years of age, the parents/guardians of the student will be notified.
 Confidential contact persons can be registered on Fish 'R' Net under the student menu.